-Occupations and Areas at Risk
+Florida’s Occupations and Areas at Risk

-Many public buildings also contain asbestos, and Florida laws and regulations are in place to help prevent exposure and make the right entities responsible for containing or abating asbestos materials.
+Many public buildings contain asbestos.
+Florida laws and regulations are in place to help prevent exposure and make the right entities responsible for containing or abating the materials.
 For example, Florida State University (FSU) has identified several buildings that house asbestos-containing material.
-FSU manages the asbestos-containing material in place under the guidance of the Environmental Protection Agency (EPA).
+FSU manages the materials under the guidance of the Environmental Protection Agency (EPA).

 - An inventory of known asbestos-containing materials